Daiyaan-Abdullah/ExpenseSheetSystem/README.md

  1. **Run the App from the command prompt**

 	```
-	cd to the folder then type the command: grails run-app, and wait for the responds that it is running on localhost:8080.
+	cd to the folder then type the command: grails run-app.
 	```

-App should be accessible via http://localhost:8080 on your local machine
+App should be accessible via http://localhost:8080.

 ## Executing unit tests